open-contracting/infrastructure/docs/projects/index.md

 [CoST](http://infrastructuretransparency.org/) have developed a framework of information that should be pro-actively disclosed and kept updated at each stage.
 Project-level data covers:

 * **identification** - the decision to develop a project within the budget and programme of a project owner.
-* **preparation** - the feasibility study, environmental and social impact assessment, general scoping of the project, establishing the packaging and procurement strategy, preliminary statutory requirements on environmental and land impacts, and the resulting budget authorisation.
+* **preparation** - the feasibility study, environmental and social impact assessment, general scoping of the project, establishing the packaging and procurement strategy, preliminary statutory requirements on environmental and land impacts, and the resulting budget authorization.
 * **implementation** - covers the procurement and implementation of the planning, design and works according to the procurement strategy.
 * **completion** - covers the handover of the assets and close-out activities with details of the final scope, cost, and delivery time.